 When Magma launched at Lightbox Expo in 2020, it was great for meeting and drawing online with new friends while listening to all the art talks.
-But there are many more ways to use this collaborative drawing app than for just casual doodling.
+But there are many more ways to use this collaborative art platform than for just casual doodling.

 If you’re on the fence about giving Magma a try, then read on!
 We have some ideas here for using the platform to level up, have fun, and even create professionally.

 Doing studies is always important.
 Doing them with fellow artists though can be more helpful in a couple of ways.
 First, you get to see someone else’s process.
 They might have a quicker way of doing something that you hadn’t thought to try.

 It’s easy to get distracted these days with all those great series to stream, Pinterest boards to make, and games to play.
 Teaming up with another artist to study and paint together online can help you put in the necessary time to level up your skills and keep distractions at bay for a little while.

 Got skills to share?
 You might be better at painting backgrounds and environments than fellow artists who are more focused on designing characters, for example.
 Why not host a tutorial then.

 You could pair online drawing classes with Discord or similar for having a group voice chat.
 If you have the Pro version of Magma though, you can host calls directly from the canvas.